MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 The System.AI namespace provides many objects that you can use to build the AI capability.
 The following tables list some of these objects and their purpose.

-In the Copilot namespace, you find the following objects:
+Under Copilot you find the following objects:

 |Object | Object type | Purpose |
 |-------|-------------|---------|